Dylan-halls/Theseus/README.md

 # Future

-In the future theseus will also run a DNS server so it can then fully convince the browser that the SSL proxy is the real deal and therefore open up communication with it
+In the future theseus will also run a DNS server so it can then fully convince the browser that the SSL proxy is the real deal and therefore open up HTTPS communication with it.